Paranormality.com the A to Z index of Paranormal, Supernatural and Unusual Phenomena New Page 4

 "sympathetic innervation via acetylcholine and activity of myoepithelial cells which are controlled by the endocrine system via epinerphrine levels in the blood stream."

 The preferred way of reporting EDA tends to be as a measure of conductance rather than resistance.
 This is because of the true nature of the skin (it is not a single resistor, but instead a series of resisters that act in parallel).
+Therefore, the most common unit of measurement in EDA is the microsiemen.

 EDA is linked to changes in hydration in the sweat glands.
 For example when the sweat glands fill with salt-water the skin then shows less resistance to electricity or conversely greater conductance.

 "Following sympathetic excitation of the eccrine gland sweat is forced into the sweat channel.
 Once enough sweat has passed into the channel, a valve at the top of this channel opens and sweat is released onto the skin surface.
+Both an increase in the amount of sweat in the channel and an increase in the amount of sweat on the skin surface probably affect skin conductance."

 There are various causes to account for fluctuations in skin hydration including: emotional sweating and thermoregulation.
 The specific process by which this process of sweat release affects the measured EDA is not yet completely understood.